Biblestudy: Is Your Soul Immortal?

 That is what Socrates and Plato believed.
 And, this is what was picked up by the Gnostics, and then transmitted into the world's Christianity through the Roman Catholic Church's theology.

-Now this view is called the Better View of the Immortality of the Soul, and it has this name because it has a double immortality: They do not believe that the soul is created by God and later can become immortal, but rather that the soul was already immortal forever in eternity past and then given to a body—a person.
+This view is called the Better View of the Immortality of the Soul, and it has this name because it has a double immortality: They do not believe that the soul is created by God and later can become immortal, but rather that the soul was already immortal forever in eternity past and then given to a body—a person.
 And then once that body dies, it is just going to go off back into what it was before.
 It seems better to them because the soul was immortal before and will be again.

 So, Plato considered the soul as having already eternally existed, while the present life being only a moment in our career.
 He looked forward with an undoubting faith to the changes through which he must hereafter go through so that he can spend eternity with the gods in happiness.